aws-samples/serverless-patterns/route53-alb-s3/README.md

 3. Note the outputs from the SAM deployment process.
 These contain the resource names and/or ARNs which are used for testing.

 4. From the command line, run the below command to upload the `index.html` to the S3 bucket.
-Replace `{WebsiteBucket}` with the output value of the `sam deploy` command.
+Replace `{WebsiteBucket}` with the corresponding output value of the `sam deploy` command.
     ```
     aws s3 cp index.html s3://{WebsiteBucket}
     ```